DevrelSpace/Links/ISSUE_TEMPLATE.md

 ## Expected behaviour

-Please tell me what you think should happen.
+Please tell us what you think should happen.

 ## Actual behaviour

-Please tell me what actually happens.
+Please tell us what actually happens.

 ## Steps to reproduce the problem

-Please tell me what I should do to reproduce the issue.
+Please tell us what we should do to reproduce the issue.

 ## Screenshots